 American cockroach - This type of cockroach actually came from the Middle East and Africa, and is said that during the time when trade was done through the sea, they traveled all the way to the United States via ships.
 The American cockroach is the largest species of common cockroach.
 Its size is about 4 cm in length and 7 mm tall.
 They are oval in shape, and are equipped with well-developed wings but are clumsy fliers.
 American cockroaches like to live in wet and dark places like sewers and pipes in homes and commercial buildings.
 This type of cockroach is reputed to be one of the dirtiest and is responsible for transmitting diseases like typhoid, amoebiasis, and cholera.
 An adult female American cockroach can lay as many as 150 eggs per year.

-German cockroach – German cockroaches can be recognized by their light brown or tan colouration and two black horizontal stripes at the back of their heads.
+German cockroach - German cockroaches can be recognized by their light brown or tan coloration and two black horizontal stripes at the back of their heads.
 This type of cockroach is small, about 1.1 to 1.5 inches long.
 They also have wings but do not fly and prefer to crawl and run.
 They are commonly found in restaurants and hotels because they like sweet, starchy, and fatty foods.
 German cockroaches are considered the most troublesome type of cockroaches, so immediate help is needed once you spot one of these in your home.
 Their diet consists of meat, sugars, starch, fatty foods, and glue.

-Oriental cockroach – This is a large species of cockroach.
+Oriental cockroach - This is a large species of cockroach.
 The size of the adult male is 18 to 29 mm, while the female is about 20 to 27 mm.
 They are considered the filthiest among all the cockroaches.
-Oriental cockroaches are shiny black to dark brown in colour with the glossy body, much darker compared to other cockroaches.
+Oriental cockroaches are shiny black to dark brown in color with the glossy body, much darker compared to other cockroaches.
 They dwell in dirty, dark, damp, and cooler places.
 You can tell that they are present in your house because they create a strong smell.
 They travel through sewers, drains, and pipes.
 Leaking pipes attract them too.
 They eat garbage and organic material.

-Brown-banded cockroach – Brown-banded are Brown-banded cockroaches are one of the smallest yet most invasive of all the cockroaches.
+Brown-banded cockroach - Brown-banded are Brown-banded cockroaches are one of the smallest yet most invasive of all the cockroaches.
 These cockroaches measure about 10 to 14 mm long.
-Its colour is tan to light brown.
-They have two light-coloured bands across their wings and abdomen.
+Its color is tan to light brown.
+They have two light-colored bands across their wings and abdomen.
 They are almost the same as the German cockroaches but are a bit smaller.
 The male cockroaches have wings that cover their abdomen, while the females’ wings do not cover their abdomens entirely.
 They need warm temperatures to thrive, so they look to our houses for warmth and comfort.
 They dwell in warm dry places, and they hide their eggs under furniture, clothes, cracks on the floor, or wood.
 They manage to enter our homes when we bring in furniture or even groceries inside our homes.